 In September 2022, Shannon spoke on a panel at the historic White House Conference on Hunger, Nutrition, and Health — ensuring military and veteran families were included in the Biden-Harris Administration’s national strategy to end hunger by 2030.

 Shannon is known as a bridge-builder.
 Her collaborative approach to solving the critical, evolving issues facing military families has been embraced by elected officials, military leadership, and private sector partners alike.

 Prior to MFAN, Shannon served as Director for Reingold, an award-winning strategic communications and marketing firm, as well as Program Coordinator for The George Washington University.

-An active duty Navy spouse, Shannon resides in Newport, Rhode Island with her husband and two children.
+Shannon received her B.A. from Merrimack College and her M.A. from George Washington University.
+She resides in Newport, Rhode Island with her husband and two children.